Resolution of Quantum Imaging with Undetected Photons: Introduction

 \section{Introduction}

 Quantum imaging is a rapidly developing field with progress fuelled by developments in photon detection technology \cite{bruschini2019single,lubin2019quantum,nomerotski2019imaging}, nonlinear and quantum optics \cite{Klyshko-1997,Lantz-2005,walborn2010spatial,moreau2019imaging,kutas2020terahertz}, and quantum information theory \cite{Tsang-2016,Demkowicz-2018,magana2019quantum}.
 Quantum effects applied to conventional imaging techniques have enabled overcoming the classical limits, e.g., shot-noise limit \cite{brida2010experimental,sabines2019twin,garces2020quantum} and diffraction limit \cite{schwartz2013superresolution,classen2017superresolution,unternahrer2018super,tenne2019super}.
-Besides this, quantum theory has inspired novel imaging techniques such as ghost imaging \cite{strekalov1995observation,pittman1995optical,bennink2002two}.
+Besides this, quantum theory has inspired novel imaging techniques such as ghost imaging \cite{strekalov1995observation,pittman1995optical,bennink2002two,gatti2008quantumimaging,aspden2013epr,moreau2019imaging}.
 Recently, another quantum imaging technique, ``Quantum imaging with undetected photons'' (QIUP), has been introduced \cite{lemos_quantum_2014,lahiri2015theory}.
 QIUP goes significantly beyond the present quantum imaging capabilities.
 In this technique, the image is formed without detecting the light that interacted with the object.
 This imaging technique also inspired a number of applications to infrared spectroscopy \cite{patent,kalashnikov2016infrared}, and optical coherence tomography \cite{valles2018optical,paterova2018tunable}.

 The concept of QIUP relies on the creation of a photon pair in quantum superposition at two spatially separated sources \cite{zou1991induced,wang1991induced}.
 One photon of the pair interacts with the object and is never detected.
 The image is constructed by detecting the partner photon that does not interact with the object.
-This distinctive feature of QIUP allows a sample to be probed at a wavelength for which no detector or camera is available, which is an advantage over existing imaging techniques including ghost imaging \cite{lemos_quantum_2014,lahiri2015theory}.
+This distinctive feature of QIUP allows a sample to be probed at a wavelength for which no detector is available, which is an advantage over existing imaging techniques.